-- 1. Each Party may regulate and introduce new regulations on services and services suppliers within its territory in order to meet national policy objectives, in so far as such regulations do not impair any rights and obligations arising from this Agreement. - 2.
-In sectors where specific commitments are undertaken, each Party shall ensure that all measures of general application affecting trade in services are administered in a reasonable, objective and impartial manner. - 3. (a) Each Party shall maintain or institute as soon as practicable judicial, arbitral or administrative tribunals or procedures which provide, on request of an affected service supplier, for the prompt review of, and where justified, appropriate remedies for, administrative decisions affecting trade in services.
-Where such procedures are not independent of the agency entrusted with the administrative decision concerned, the Party shall ensure that the procedures in fact provide for an objective and impartial review. - (b) The provision of subparagraph (a) shall not be construed to require a Party to institute such tribunals or procedures where this would be inconsistent with its constitutional structure or the nature of its legal system. - 4.
+- Each Party may regulate and introduce new regulations on services and services suppliers within its territory in order to meet national policy objectives, in so far as such regulations do not impair any rights and obligations arising from this Agreement. - In sectors where specific commitments are undertaken, each Party shall ensure that all measures of general application affecting trade in services are administered in a reasonable, objective and impartial manner.

+(a) Each Party shall maintain or institute as soon as practicable judicial, arbitral or administrative tribunals or procedures which provide, on request of an affected service supplier, for the prompt review of, and where justified, appropriate remedies for, administrative decisions affecting trade in services.
+Where such procedures are not

+- independent of the agency entrusted with the administrative decision concerned, the Party shall ensure that the procedures in fact provide for an objective and impartial review. - (b) The provision of subparagraph (a) shall not be construed to require a Party to institute such tribunals or procedures where this would be inconsistent with its constitutional structure or the nature of its legal system. - 4.
 Where authorisation is required for the supply of a service on which a specific commitment under this Agreement has been made, the competent authorities of each Party shall: - (a) within a reasonable period of time after the submission of an application considered complete under domestic laws and regulations, inform the applicant of the decision concerning the application; - (b) in the case of an incomplete application, on request of the applicant, identify all the additional information that is required to complete the application and provide the opportunity to remedy deficiencies within a reasonable timeframe; - (c) on request of the applicant, provide without undue delay information concerning the status of the application; and - (d) if an application is terminated or denied, to the extent possible, inform the applicant in writing and without delay the reasons for such action.
 The applicant will have the possibility of resubmitting, at its discretion, a new application. - 5.
-With a view to ensuring that measures relating to qualification requirements and procedures, technical standards and licensing requirements do not constitute unnecessary barriers to trade in services, in sectors where specific commitments are undertaken, the Parties shall aim to ensure that such requirements are: - (a) based on objective and transparent criteria, such as competence and the ability to supply the service; - (b) not more burdensome than necessary to ensure the quality of the service; and - (c) in the case of licensing procedures, not in themselves a restriction on the supply of the service. - 6.
-In determining whether a Party is in conformity with the obligation under paragraph 5, account shall be taken of international standards of relevant international organisations applied by that Party. - 7.
-In sectors where specific commitments regarding professional services are undertaken, each Party shall provide for adequate procedures to verify the competence of professionals of the other Party. - 8.
-The Parties shall jointly review the results of the negotiations on disciplines on domestic regulation, pursuant to Article VI:4 of the GATS, with a view to incorporating them into this Chapter. - (7) The term "relevant international organisations" refers to international bodies whose membership is open to the relevant bodies of the Parties to this Agreement.
+With a view to ensuring that measures relating to qualification requirements and procedures, technical standards and licensing requirements do not constitute unnecessary barriers to trade in services, in sectors where specific commitments are undertaken, the Parties shall aim to ensure that such requirements are: - based on objective and transparent criteria, such as competence and the ability to supply the service; - (b) not more burdensome than necessary to ensure the quality of the service; and - (c) in the case of licensing procedures, not in themselves a restriction on the supply of the service.

-Article 9.12.
+- 6. In determining whether a Party is in conformity with the obligation under paragraph 5, account shall be taken of international standards of relevant international organisations applied by that Party.7 - In sectors where specific commitments regarding professional services are undertaken, each Party shall provide for adequate procedures to verify the competence of professionals of the other Party. - 8.
+The Parties shall jointly review the results of the negotiations on disciplines on domestic regulation, pursuant to Article VI:4 of the GATS, with a view to incorporating them into this Chapter.

 ARTICLE 9.12: Recognition